-“These quick learners enjoy being challenged and often excel at sports where they must use their intelligence, like agility and competitive obedience,” said Steffen and Hughes.
-“Unlike many of the others breeds in the terrier group, Miniature Schnauzers have a strong desire to please and the smarts to do so,” points out Dr. Hauser.
+“These quick learners enjoy being challenged and often excel at sports where they must use their intelligence, like agility and competitive obedience,” say Steffen and Hughes.
+“Unlike many of the other breeds in the terrier group, Miniature Schnauzers have a strong desire to please and the smarts to do so,” points out Dr. Hauser.

-The Beglian Tervuren, Sheepdog, and Malinois all descended from the Belgian sheepdog and all “deserve to make the list due to their intelligent nature and affinity for sports such as agility, tracking, herding, and sledding,” according to Steffen and Hughes.
+The Belgian Tervuren, sheepdog, and Malinois all descended from the Belgian sheepdog and all “deserve to make the list due to their intelligent nature and affinity for sports such as agility, tracking, herding, and sledding,” according to Steffen and Hughes.
 The Tervuren is “loyal and smart,” and “great at tricks,” says Morgan.
-The Belgian Shepherd shares a common heritage with the Schipperke, discussed below.
+The Belgian shepherd shares a common heritage with the Schipperke, discussed below.
 Of the Malinois, Dr. Hauser says, “Classified as working dogs, Belgian Malinois are most recognizable for their roles as police and military dogs.”
 Smart, loyal, and confident, they possess an admirable work ethic.
-Don’t miss these 19 things your dog actually wants from you.

-Another brainy Belgian dog, the Shipperke descends from the same family as the Belgian Sheepdog.
-Curious, confident, and clever, the Shipperke is a big, brave dog in a small package and makes an excellent watchdog, particularly for boats.
-In fact, that’s how it got its name: the Flemish word for “boat” is “schip,” and Schipperkes were bred to be ratters on canal barges.
+Another brainy Belgian dog, the Schipperke descends from the same family as the Belgian sheepdog.
+Curious, confident, and clever, the Schipperke is a big, brave dog in a small package and makes an excellent watchdog, particularly for boats.
+In fact, that’s how it got its name: The Flemish word for “boat” is “schip,” and Schipperkes were bred to be ratters on canal barges.

-This breed, made famous by the 1943 movie, Lassie, has developed an amazing level of intelligence over the years and is great for herding, protection, water rescue, and as a guide for the blind, according to Steffen and Hughes.
+This breed, made famous by the 1943 movie Lassie, has developed an amazing level of intelligence over the years and is great for herding, protection, water rescue, and as a guide for the blind, according to Steffen and Hughes.
 “We know her best because she could tell us when Timmy had fallen into the well,” jokes Morgan.
-Maybe your dog doesn’t have as many crises to solve as Lassie did, but here are 6 smart ways to keep him busy while you’re at work.

-“These thick coated medium-sized dogs were once known at the Dutch Barge Dog,” notes Morgan.
+“These thick-coated medium-sized dogs were once known at the Dutch Barge Dog,” notes Morgan.
 They’re used as seeing-eye dogs and are amazingly fast learners.
 That said, their independence requires a committed and disciplined trainer.
-Don’t miss these unbelievable facts you never knew about your pooch.

 German shorthaired pointer